Getting Started with WebP Images

-Unlike the other conversion options in the EWWW IO plugin for WordPress, WebP conversion is possible for every PNG or JPG image on your entire WordPress site.
+Unlike the other conversion options, WebP conversion is possible for every PNG, JPG, and GIF image on your entire WordPress site.
 It is not limited to the Media Library.
-So theoretically, you could put the root path to your WordPress site in folders to optimize, run a Bulk Optimize, and EWWW would create WebP copies of all images where WebP is the smaller of the two formats.
+So theoretically, you could put the root path to your WordPress site in folders to optimize, run a Bulk Optimize, and EWWW IO would create WebP copies of all images where WebP is the smaller of the two formats.

 When the Easy IO CDN is enabled on your site, no further configuration is necessary.
 You do not need any other WebP options, and you do not need to run a Bulk Optimize.
 All WebP images will be stored on our CDN servers, which saves you space, and a lot of time.
 You can stop reading now, and go do something fun!

 There are two things we need to do to get WebP images to your visitors:

 - WebP Conversion - this will make copies of your images in the WebP format, and happens automatically for new images, while existing images can be converted with the Bulk Optimizer.

 - WebP Delivery - any delivery method should make sure supported browsers get a WebP image, and older browsers still get an image that they can display (JPG, PNG or GIF).